Teaching

 Equal parts art, programming, and statistical reasoning, data visualization is critical for anyone who seeks to analyze data.
 Data analysis skills have become essential for those pursuing careers in policy evaluation, business consulting, and research in fields like public health, social science, or education.
 This course introduces students to the powerful R programming language and the basics of creating data-analysis graphics in R. We use real datasets to explore topics ranging from networks (like trade between counties) to geographical data (like the spatial distribution of insurgent attacks in Afghanistan).
 (Under Kosuke Imai.)

-Chinese Politics (
+Chinese Politics (TA, Princeton University)

 This course provides an overview of China's political system.
 We begin with a brief historical overview of China's political development from 1949 to the present.
 The remainder of the course will examine the key challenges facing the current generation of CCP leadership, focusing on prospects for democratization and political reform.
 Among other topics, we will examine: factionalism and political purges; corruption; avenues for political participation; village elections; public opinion; protest movements and dissidents; cooptation of the business class; and media and internet control.
 (Under Rory Truex.)